Seva Bharati: 2018 Kerala floods

-Seva Bharati organised relief camps across flood-affected districts, providing food, shelter, and medical services with support from volunteers and donors.
+During the Kerala floods in 2018, Seva Bharati organised relief camps across flood-affected districts, providing food, shelter, and medical services with support from volunteers and donors.

-Three hundred and fifty Seva Bharati units and 5,000 volunteers participated in relief operations.
+350 Seva Bharati units and 5,000 volunteers participated in relief operations.
 They distributed 350,000 food packets, organised ten blood-donation camps within a week, and held 20 medical camps in the Kuttanadu region of Alappuzha district.
 Forty Seva Bharati ambulances operated in various areas.

 In each district, collection centres were set up to receive donations of clothing, food grains, drinking water, and other essentials, which were then transported to relief sites.
 State-level Seva Bharati officials monitored activities in every district.

+Recent relief operations (2024–2025)

+In 2024, the organisation participated in disaster relief across multiple states, including rescue efforts and supply distribution following the July 2024 landslides in Wayanad, Kerala, and floods in Assam and Himachal Pradesh.
+These efforts continued into 2025, with volunteers providing dry rations, medicine, and temporary housing during the August 2025 floods in Punjab and cloudbursts in Jammu and Kashmir and Dharali village in Uttarakhand.

 Other activities

 Drinking water

 It has several schemes that provide drinking water to the remote parts of India, mostly those facing water scarcity.
-Places that face severe water shortage are supplied water through the tankers at subsidised rates or for free.
+Places that face severe water shortages are supplied with water through tankers at subsidised rates or for free.
 Free food distribution is also conducted in hospitals for ailing poor patients.

-It distributes warm clothing and sweaters for underprivileged children to cope with the chilling winters.
-Under the aegis of Seva Bharathi, a water conservation forum Jala Bharathi has been started.
+Additionally, the organization distributes warm clothing and sweaters to underprivileged children to cope with the chilling winters.
+Under the aegis of Seva Bharathi, a water conservation forum, Jala Bharathi has been started.
 Jala Bharathi organises seminars and training programs on water conservation and rainwater harvesting.

 Environment awareness

 The organisation conducts environmental awareness programs among the general public.
-Such awareness campaigns have resulted in many environmentally friendly steps being taken by the people.
+Such awareness campaigns were met with favorable reception.

-A pledge to shun environmentally hazardous disposable plastic items was taken by the residents of Jakkacombai Badaga hamlet in a remote part of Kotagiri, a small village on the tip of Nilgiri hills.
+A pledge to shun environmentally hazardous disposable plastic items was taken by the residents of Jakkacombai Badaga hamlet in a remote part of Kotagiri, a small village on the tip of the Nilgiri Mountains.